4 Chapter 4 - Basic Data treatments

 I_2=I_0*\left(1+\frac{R}{12}\right)^{2}

-We can see the pattern to calculate the end balance of the investment in month 12 when comounding monthly.
-The monthly interest rate is equal to the annual interest rate R divided by 12 (R/N).
-Then, with an annual rate of 100% and monthly compounding (N=12), the end value of the investment will be:
+We can now see the pattern for the end balance after 12 months of monthly compounding.
+The monthly interest rate is the annual rate R divided by 12.
+With an annual rate of 100% and monthly compounding (N=12), the end value of the investment is:

 I_{12}=100*\left(1+\frac{1}{12}\right)^{1*12}=100*(2.613..)